graphcommerce-org/graphcommerce/packages/algolia-mesh/README.md

 ## Suggestions

-To get query suggestions/autocomplete enter your Algolia dashboard > Aearch > configure > Query Suggestions > new Query Suggestions Index.
+To get query suggestions/autocomplete enter your Algolia dashboard > Search > configure > Query Suggestions > new Query Suggestions Index.
 This will create a new index which will be used for suggestions